-Alkali induced stress corrosion cracking of stainless steel materials, referred to as “alkali embrittlement” or “alkali cracking”, has been reported in many literatures, but most of the research focuses on high temperature conditions, while the related research on alkali embrittlement of stainless steel under medium and low temperature conditions is less.
+Alkali-induced stress corrosion cracking, also known as “alkali embrittlement” or “alkali cracking,” has been documented in numerous literature sources.
+However, most of the research focuses on high temperature conditions, while there is relatively less research on the alkali embrittlement of stainless steel at medium and low temperatures.

-The physical and chemical inspection and stress state analysis of different areas of the tank were carried out, the causes of the tank cracking were studied, and suggestions for improvement were put forward.
+A thorough physical and chemical inspection and analysis of the stress state in different areas of the tank were conducted to determine the cause of the cracking.
+Based on the results, suggestions for improvement were proposed.

 1. Physical and chemical inspection

 The leakage tank is composed of a cylinder and an elliptical head, which are welded together.
 The head can be divided into a straight edge section and a curved section, as depicted in Figure 1a.